 As the great Diana Korte and Roberta Scaer (authors of A Good Birth, A Safe Birth) said, “If you don’t know your options, you don’t have any.”
 That is so true.
 This is your body, your baby, your pregnancy, and YOUR baby’s birth.
 It should be what you want it to be, so you need to know what all of those options are.
 There are so many different childbirth classes that you can take, such as Lamaze, ICEA, the Bradley Method, Hypnobabies, Hypnobirthing, Birth Boot Camp, Birthing from Within, and many more.
 You want to make sure that you choose the right class for you and your partner/SO to prepare for the big day!
 It also makes it less scary and intimidating when you know what to expect.
 This can make a lot of those anxious, nervous feelings go away.

 6. Listen to YOU!

 I’m sure by now you have already received some unsolicited advice from almost everyone.
-They will tell you what they think you should do, what you shouldn’t do, you name it.
-Receiving advice from friends and family is always helpful, but what may have been helpful for them may not work for you.
+They will tell you what they think you should and shouldn’t do, you name it.
+Receiving advice from friends and family is always helpful, but what may have been useful for them may not work for you.
 Remember that.
 So be sure to listen to YOUR instincts and do what you feel is right for you and your baby.

 I hope this helped!
 Did you use any of these tips during your pregnancy?
 Would you add anything to this list?